SuperShivam5000/adiai-backend/README.md

 ## AdiAI Backend

 This repository contains the backend for AdiAI.
-Check out the [frontend here](https://github.com/SuperShivam5000/adiai).
+Check out the client [here](https://github.com/SuperShivam5000/adiai).
 Feel free to use this via API calls or create your own client.
 Documentation for backend API calls can be found [here](https://documenter.getpostman.com/view/22855640/2sB2j3CsNJ).

 What if you could access the latest and greatest LLMs—free, forever, no hidden strings?